-Puget Sound casts its spell from Olympia to Port Angeles, incorporating the Salish Sea, Strait of Juan de Fuca, Haro Strait, and Rosario Strait to the Canadian border.
-You will be hard-pressed to encounter a more thrilling, diverse and scenic area to motor.
-Nearly two thousand miles of shoreline and more than three hundred islands lie between Washington’s state capital of Olympia and the Canadian border at Point Roberts.
-You’ll find breathtaking scenery and sunsets abound here, with marine life beyond compare whether watching orcas, birds or enjoying a day of crabbing and fishing.
+Puget Sound casts its spell from Olympia to Port Angeles, incorporating the Salish Sea, Strait of Juan de Fuca, Haro Strait and Rosario Strait to the Canadian border.
+With nearly two thousand miles of shoreline and more than three hundred islands between Washington’s state capital of Olympia and the Canadian border at Point Roberts, you’d be hard-pressed to find a more thrilling, diverse and scenic area to motor.
+It’s along Puget Sound where you’ll encounter breathtaking scenery and sunsets abound, with marine life beyond comparison, whether you’re watching orcas and birds, or enjoying a day of crabbing and fishing.

 Enjoy the urban yachting experience on Lake Union and become one of the 100,000 commercial and pleasure boaters who love to get a view of Seattle from inside the locks.
 While yachts love the fresh water respite, killing off saltwater growth, moorage is plentiful and the air is warmer than on the Sound.
 Enjoy motoring to the area’s charming neighborhoods and parks while admiring the city’s houseboat communities.

-The adventure of entering the Ballard (Hiram M. Chittenden) Locks from Shilshole Bay includes the spectacle of your ship being raised and lowered––anywhere from six to twenty-six feet depending on the tide––between the water level in Puget Sound and the higher, freshwater level inside the locks.
+The adventure of entering the Ballard (Hiram M. Chittenden) Locks from Shilshole Bay includes the spectacle of your boat being raised and lowered––anywhere from six to twenty-six feet depending on the tide––between the water level in Puget Sound and the higher, freshwater level inside the locks.
 Enjoy cruising Salmon Bay where active boatyards and working wharfs eclectically greet you on a sail into Lake Union.
-After all, nothing says summer like a barge with a gigantic cow on board––just one of the surprising, intriguing sights we spotted on our sail here.
+After all, nothing says summer like a barge with a gigantic cow on board––just one of the surprising, intriguing sights you may spot on your boating trip here.
 A stop at 24th Avenue Landing finds you soaking in the town of Ballard’s Scandinavian flavor.

 The sail from Roche Harbor on San Juan Island to Stuart Island is quick and easy but you’ll feel a world away.
 Intimate Reid Harbor helps you step into an idyllic private paradise at anchor.
 Whether being served by waiters in dressed whites, or cooking up your latest shrimp and crab catch on the BBQ, it’s hard to surpass this ultimate experience of life at sea.